AIS-Bonn/shape_registration/README.md

 $ git clone https://github.com/AIS-Bonn/shape_registration.git
 ```

-2. Built it !
+2. Built it!
 If you are using catkin tools:
 ```
 $ catkin build surface_registration
 ```